iiasa/CWatM/docu/setup.rst

 In general the input data are stored and used at global scale.
 The modeling area can be defined by:

-* a mask map
+* a mask map e.g.: $(FILE_PATHS:PathRoot)/source/rhine30min.tif
-* coordinates
+* coordinates e.g.: 14 12 0.5 5.0 52.0
+* lowest point of a catchment e.g.: 6.25 51.75

 .. note::

-    The mask map can be a .tif, PCraster or a netCDF format
+    | The mask map can be a .tif, PCraster or a netCDF format
     | The coordinates have the format: Number of Cols, Number of rows, cellsize, upper left corner X, upper left corner Y
+    | The point location (lon lat) will be used to create the catchment upstream of this point

+.. warning:: If you use a mask map, make sure you do not use blanks in the file path or name!

 .. literalinclude:: _static/settings1.ini